 - 1/2 teaspoon vanilla extract

-- Combine flour, sugar and salt in food processor.
+- Combine flour, sugar, and salt in a food processor.
 Cut butter into 8 slices and add to flour, pulsing several times until mixture resembles oatmeal.
 Add egg yolk mixed with cream.
 Pulse until all ingredients are moistened.
-Allow machine to run a few seconds until dough starts to stick together.
+Allow machine to run a few seconds until the dough starts to stick together.
 (Add additional drops of cream if dough seems too dry.)
 Press dough into a roll like refrigerated cookie dough.
 Wrap in plastic and chill 30 minutes.

 - Spray tart molds generously with Baker's Joy or something similar.
 (Baker's Joy is an aerosol spray that mixes flour and oil.)
 If using silicone molds, no greasing is necessary.

 - Slice the roll of dough into 13 pieces.
-Using a rolling pin, roll dough between two pieces of plastic wrap into a circle slightly larger than tart molds.
-Press dough into a mold with fingers being careful to keep thickness consistent.
+Using a rolling pin, roll the dough between two pieces of plastic wrap into a circle slightly larger than tart molds.
+Press dough into a mold with fingers being careful to keep the thickness consistent.
 Use a knife to trim off any extra dough hanging over the top.
 I usually have enough scraps to make another tart or two.
 Freeze for at least 30 minutes, overnight or up to a month.